Results.

 25 September 1991

-Whether a village allocation to the respondent was valid where the appellant retained occupation and unexhausted improvements.
+Whether village allocation of occupied farmland to the respondent was valid despite the applicant's continued control and improvements.

 25 September 1991